 - share their continuing education with workplace colleagues

 - Please convert all files that you plan to upload to PDFs.
 This will maintain the integrity of your materials, ensuring that they can be viewed properly and printed from the kiosks.
 Only PDF files are supported at the print-on-demand kiosks.

-- Complete your Speaking Commitment and Copyright Release (coming soon).
-Materials will be included (and your program will be recorded) only if the completed release has been received.
+- Complete your Speaking Commitment and Copyright Agreement.
+Materials will be included (and your program will be recorded) only if the completed agreement has been received.